vikingJason/5eVaultMain/content/1. Adventures/Curse of Strahd/Tome of Strahd.md

 ## DC 15 - Darkon

-**Twelfth Moon, 579 BC:** *It was too much to hope for that damned lich’s destruction along with his useless portal.
+==**Twelfth Moon, 579 BC:** *It was too much to hope for that damned lich’s destruction along with his useless portal.
 The Dark Powers would never allow his escape, even in death.
 He is as much a deserving prisoner of the mists as I, and now he has his own cell: Darkon.
 Azalin Rex indeed.
-Pompous buffoon.*
+Pompous buffoon.*==

-*I shall have to levy my armies once more.
-It has been too long.*
+==*I shall have to levy my armies once more.
+It has been too long.*==

 ## DC 20 - Sithicus